absmach/supermq-docs/docs/authorization.md

 }'
 ```

-The user who creates entity will be administrator of the entity by default.
+The user who creates the entity will be the administrator of the entity by default.
 So  **User_3** is **administrator** of **Thing 101, Channel 101 and Group 101.**

 ![group_users_administrator_1](diagrams/group_users_administrator_1.drawio)

 !!!
-Note "User_3 will also have Domain Viewer relation to Thing 101, Channel 101 and Group 101"
+Note "User_3 will also have Domain Viewer relation to Thing 101, Channel 101, and Group 101"

-User_3 can make these entities (Thing 101, Channel 101, Group 101) in hierarchical structure by assigning relations between entities
+User_3 can make these entities (Thing 101, Channel 101, Group 101) in a hierarchical structure by assigning relations between entities
 Example: Connect Thing 101 & Channel 101, Assign Group 101 as parent of Channel 101.

 **User_3 Request for Connect Thing 101 & Channel 101:**